 Americans need a visa to travel in Brazil, but it’s easier now than ever as you can process it online.

 Unlike some of the other places I’ve reviewed in Brazil for you all, Buzios will work for all kinds of travelers.
 It’s not as rough around the edges as places in the state of Bahia (although I HIGHLY recommend visiting Bahia despite the roughness).
 In other words, the tourist path has been beaten down for you already.
-Visiting Buzios is a great idea you are already planning a trip to Rio and want a taste of more Brazilian beaches.
+Visiting Buzios is a great idea if you are already planning a trip to Rio and want a taste of more Brazilian beaches.

 Have you been to Buzios?
 If so, please share in the comments!